Tilea Campaign, Part 35

 “Maybe not, but that’s what the priest told us.
 And more than that, he said the duke had vowed to live ‘quiete and pacifice’ until his son’s safe return from victory.”

-“Oh, that’s lovely,” said Giovacchino sarcastically.
-“It’s like poetry, ain’t it?”
+“Oh, lovely,” said Giovacchino sarcastically.
+“Poetry!”
 Then, more seriously, he asked.
-“Doesn’t sound like the duke either.
-Tell me though, is it true?
+“That doesn’t sound like the duke either.
+But tell me, is it true?
 Will the fighting end?”

 Aldus shrugged.
 “I suppose if the Verezzan brigands stop what they’re doing, and everyone else leaves us alone for a while, then why not?
 Besides, the answer’s right in front of you.
 The army’s marching off.
 Say farewell to the young lord and our army.”